Table of Contents

 Keeping track of mobile traffic can indicate the following:

-Usage Patterns: If you see more and more traffic coming through mobile, it may indicate shifting usage patterns in the target audience.
+Usage patterns: If you notice an increasing amount of traffic coming from mobile devices, it may indicate shifting usage patterns among the target audience.
 Use this as an indicator of whether a client should invest more in mobile development (such as a mobile-first site or app).

 There are two key SEO metrics to track here: mobile traffic and mobile rankings.
 Here’s how to do it with AgencyAnalytics: